Back to Basics: What is copyright?

 For creators, producers and businesses, understanding the scope of copyright protection is a key part of the advice provided by specialist media and entertainment lawyers when developing and exploiting creative works.

-So, creators, copyright is key!
-Understand it and use it if necessary to protect your content!.
+So, Creators, copyright is key!
+Understand it and use it to protect your content!

 Continue Reading